Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 Some people joined the armed forces when jobs are scare, but other people become truck drivers.
 Driving is a good choice, since incomes in that industry are increasing.

 Truck driving declined in the 1980s and 1990s after several nationwide incidents in which drivers were injured by vandals who through concrete blocks off bridges and into their windshields.
 Insurance costs increased.

 Metal mesh fencing was installed along bridges that crossed highways in which truckers delivered their goods, adding additional costs.
-The industry fluctuated during the next decade and numbers of driving jobs began to increase in the mid-2000s.
-In the mid-2010s, truck driving has surpassed the former Number One High Demand Job, which as Physical Therapist.
+The industry fluctuated during the next decade, and the number of driving jobs began to increase in the mid-2000s.
+In the mid-2010s, truck driving surpassed the former number one high-demand job, physical therapist.